Chia-Network/chia-simulator-docker/README.md

 ## Quick Start

-These examples shows valid setups using the Chia Simulator for both docker run and docker-compose.
+These examples show valid setups using the Chia Simulator for both docker run and docker-compose.
 Note that you should read some documentation at some point, but this is a good place to start.

 ### Docker run